MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/ports-and-protocols-of-standard-activities.md

 manager: cfreeman
 ---
 # Ports and Protocols of Standard Activities
-[!INCLUDE[orchshort](./includes/orchshort-md.md)] standard activities can communicate between the runbook servers where the runbook is deployed and any resource.
+Orchestrator standard activities can communicate between the runbook servers where the runbook is deployed and any resource.
 If you have firewalls in your environment, when you use a standard activity, you must enable the ports between the runbook servers and resource as indicated in the following table.

 |Standard activity|Port on runbook server|Port on resource server|Notes|
 |-----------------------|----------------------------|-----------------------------|-----------|